Ice Age: Scrat's Nutty Adventure

-Ice Age: Scrat's Nutty Adventure is an action adventure game developed by Just Add Water and Climax Studios, published by Outright Games, and released on October 18, 2019 for most consoles, and later for the Google Stadia on August 13, 2021.
-It is based on the Ice Age franchise by 20th Century Fox and Blue Sky Studios, and was the first video game in the series to be released following Disney's acquisition of 21st Century Fox in 2019.
-The game focuses on Scrat, who has to complete obstacles, puzzles and beating some old foes in an attempt to retrieve The Acorn.
+Ice Age: Scrat's Nutty Adventure is a 2019 action-adventure game developed by Just Add Water and published by Outright Games.
+It originally released for PlayStation 4, PlayStation 5, Nintendo Switch, Xbox One, and Windows, with a Google Stadia port in 2021.
+It is based on the Ice Age franchise by 20th Century Fox and Blue Sky Studios, and was the first video game in the series to be released following Disney's 2019 acquisition of 21st Century Fox.
+The game focuses on Scrat, who has to complete obstacles and puzzles and beat some old foes in an attempt to retrieve The Acorn.

 Story

-The game follows Scrat continuing to chase the same goal as in the films, to get The Acorn.
-While pursuing The Acorn, he falls into a Scratazon Temple.
-To get The Acorn, Scrat must seek four legendary Crystal Nuts from across the world of Ice Age.
+The game follows Scrat continuing with his goal presented in the film series: acquisition The Acorn.
+While pursuing this end, he falls into a Scratazon Temple, where the Acorn is taken.
+To get it back, Scrat must seek four legendary Crystal Nuts from across the world of Ice Age.